SorryIhavenonamelol12132321/SorryIhavenonamelol12132321/README.md

 i like coding and gaming
 im leanring javascript
 im making a bot for discord
-if you wanna help me at coding or bot, you can just make a pull request anyway discord account = Anony mous#2590 (alt) thanks for reading :D
+if you wanna help me at bot just add me on discord discord account = Anony mous#2590 (alt) thanks for reading :D
 <!---